-At the last inspection this key question was rated as good.
-At this inspection this key question remained the same.
+At the last inspection this key question was rated requires improvement.
+At this inspection this key question has now improved to good.
 This meant people were safe and protected from avoidable harm.

 Systems and processes to safeguard people from the risk of abuse